DigiDevZ/MVVM-Kotlin-PC-Game-deal-finder/README.md

 ## Purpose

+# Tech

 ## Kotlin & Android Technology used/why
-- Kotlin Flow - Practice

 - Kotlin Coroutines - Practice
 - ViewBinding - Practice
+- Paging3 - Handle loading data that is from an api response and can be potentially infinite.
-- StateFlow - Google is pushing this over LiveData*
+- LiveData - React properly to when data is ready/gone
-- MaterialDesign - GoTo library for Android UI elements.
+- MaterialDesign - GoTo library for Android UI elements
 - Room - Local offline storage*
-- DaggerHilt - Dependency Injection*
+- DaggerHilt - Dependency Injection
-- GSON - Serialization*
+- GSON - Serialization/Deserialization
 - SharedElements - Allows for more complex animations across fragments*

+- Kotlin Flow/StateFlow - Google is pushing this over LiveData*

 ## Third Party Technology used/why
-- Coil or Glide not sure yet - Image Loading*
+- Glide - Image Loading

+# Features
+Coming soon*

+# API Reference

+This app is powered by the CheapShark Api.

+# Tests
+Coming soon*

+# License
+Coming soon*